Part 1 - Introduction To OAuth

 Strava can post to any facebook account using it's all powerful token!

 As in the previous solution, the end goal is reached.
-Strava is now connected to Facebook and can public posts on your behalf.
-The benefit of this solution is that Strava will not have a need to ask for your password, or act on your behalf.
+Strava is now connected to your Facebook and can publish posts on your behalf.
+The benefit of this solution is that Strava will not have a need to ask for your password.
 Strava would just need to know your username and use it’s all powerful, secret password given by Facebook to make a post on your behalf.
 Just like it can do for any other user.
 Although this approach solves some of the problems mentioned in the previous solution, there are still some glaring flaws:

 • If Strava gets hacked, then Facebook would be compromised since the hackers are now in control of the very powerful password that can make posts on behalf of any user.